gmoutsin/Compromise/README.md

 ### Complex Game

-There are two players and 3 3x3 grids.
-In the beginning of each turn each player receives the same amount of pips and then places them on the grid in on any location and any combination.
+There are two players and three 3x3 grids.
+At the beginning of each turn each player receives the same amount of pips and then places them on the grid in any location and in any combination.
 Players do this without seeing the choices of their opponent.
 After the pips are placed, the board will look something like this:

 ![pre-move](https://raw.githubusercontent.com/gmoutsin/Compromise/master/pictures/premove.png)

 Then each player is asked to choose a move, i.e they choose one grid, one row and one column.
 This choice is given by 3 numbers, for example 123 refers to the first grid, the second row and the third column.
 Both players make this choice without knowing what their opponent chose.

 Once both players choose, the choices are revealed.
 Then each grid, row and column that any player chose is "frozen".
-For example, if the first player chooses 123 and the second 213, then every position on the 1st and the 2nd grids are frozen.
-Moreover the 1st and the 2nd rows in every grid are frozen as well as the 3rd column of every grid.
+For example, if the first player chooses 123 and the second 213, then every position on the 1st and the 2nd grid is frozen.
+Moreover, the 1st and the 2nd rows in every grid are frozen as well as the 3rd column of every grid.
 The non-frozen position will be highlighted:

 ![post-move](https://raw.githubusercontent.com/gmoutsin/Compromise/master/pictures/postmove.png)

-Then the pips in the non-frozen positions are removed from the game and they are added to the player's respective score.
-In the above example the pips at positions (3,3,1) and (3,3,2) are collected:
+Next, the pips in the non-frozen positions are removed from the game and they are added to the player's respective score.
+In the above example, the pips at positions (3,3,1) and (3,3,2) are collected:

 ![pre-move](https://raw.githubusercontent.com/gmoutsin/Compromise/master/pictures/score.png)